 Throughout the program there are 2 tests.
-To continue in the clinical portion of the program students must meet a minimum overall average of 80%.
 Clinical is based on pass or fail.
 There are no letter grades.
 Exams are formulated from the program objectives and expected outcomes.
 LNA Health Careers has adopted a zero-tolerance policy on cheating.
 Any student caught or suspected of cheating will result in disciplinary action and/or expulsion from the program.